avaneev/prvhash/README.md

 entropy source (however, structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

-If you have little confidence in OS-provided entropy (via `CryptGenRandom` or `/dev/random/`), you may consider augmenting the `ctx -> lcg[ 0 ]` variable yourself, before generating the required random number sequence.
-A good independent source of entropy is user mouse event timing and positions: you may simply apply something like `ctx -> lcg[ 0 ] ^= event_time_delta_micro;` successively after generating at least 8 random bytes, or even combine the mouse event time delta with mouse X-Y positions (via `XOR` or round-robin manner).
-The best tactic is to augment `lcg` after generating a variable, not fixed, number of random bytes, depending on mouse event time or position
-deltas: this is efficient and allows one to disseminate sparse entropy represented by mouse events over full system size.
-Note that after disseminating entropy, the PRNG should be first run in idle cycles to produce `( PRVRNG_HASH_COUNT + 2 ) * 8` bytes of output to catch up on changes.

 ## Minimal PRNG for Everyday Use ##